cristianBMJ/Predictive_Maintenance_ML/docs/README.md

 ### Run Streamlit app

-After installing the dependencies, make mlflow experiment and save best model in Flask API, you can start the Streamlit application.
-Use the following command:
+After installing the dependencies, trained an experiment in MLflow, log the best model, and serve it through the Flask API before launching the Streamlit app.

        streamlit run streamlit_app/streamlit_app.py